nicho92/MtgDesktopCompanion/README.md

 > get dashboard of cards prices variation
 > lookup for cards in auction websites
 > import / export in multiple format
+> get alerted for cards you want !

 > Modularity :
 - manage your prices provider